iodapson/axum_workspace/README.md

-## Brief Description
+## Intoduction And Description

-This project can be used both as template, and also be a guide.
-So far so good though, it is currently only available as a template.
-In the future a new branch would be available for the guide version which would create a full-stack application - an inventory management application using axum on the backend of course, leptos on the frontend, and everything else in betweeen described under the "About" section of this repo.
+You are inside the <pre>template</pre> branch of this project <pre>axum_workspace</pre> repo.
+This branch is the template version of this project.
+It has bare-bones setup for an axum web api comprising of a single postgres container, and a single containerized axum web-api.
+The axum api itself does no more than provide configurations to connect to the database, and run at an exposed port 8090 with a single `root_path`.

-Check `/docs/template.md` for details on how to create this project from scratch.
+Check `/docs/template.md` for a detailed code-walkthrough for how to recreate this project from scratch.

-This project would piggyback on an already existing project, 'realworld-axum-sqlx'.
-You can find the project here: https://github.com/davidpdrsn/realworld-axum-sqlx/
+If you want a rather full-stack guide/application-demo, a new branch `axum-leptos-demo` would be soon to soothe that curiosity.

+This repo takes inspiration from another repo, the Realworld-axum-sqlx, in order to closely follow realworld Rust web-api conventions.
+The <pre>realworld-axum-sqlx</pre> repo version that this repo follows is hosted at: https://github.com/davidpdrsn/realworld-axum-sqlx/

 ---